attaswift/BigInt/README.md

   - [Multiplication][mul] uses brute force for numbers up to 1024 digits, then switches to Karatsuba's recursive method.
     (This limit is configurable, see `BigUInt.directMultiplicationLimit`.)
   - A [fused multiply-add][fused] method is also available, along with other [special-case variants][multiplication].
-  - Division uses Knuth's Algorithm D, with its 3/2 digits wide quotient approximation.
+  - [Division][division] uses Knuth's Algorithm D, with its 3/2 digits wide quotient approximation.
     It will trap when the divisor is zero.
   - [`BigUInt.divide`][divide] returns the quotient and
     remainder at once; this is faster than calculating them separately.